Skills and Training Opportunities:

 *At the moment we are unable to run our first aid course as planned, owing to the COVID-19 pandemic.
-However, the team are hard at work developing news ways we can still support carers with accessing first aid training.
-Please keep checking our website and social media pages for an update.
+However, you can REQUEST YOUR FREE FIRST AID BOOKLET FROM OUR HELP-LINE.
+See below for more details.

-Manual Handling Training – What is Manual Handling?
+Manual Handling Support – What is Manual Handling?

 If you look after someone who has an illness or disability, you may need to help them move around, support them with transferring to different locations or reposition them.
 For example, it is common that the following moving and handling is often needed in a caring role:

 • In the bedroom – supporting to get in and of bed, turning over in bed, sitting up in bed, changing clothing and help with support stockings, and using a commode;